 Late last week, ISO’s Property Claims Service assigned a CAT number to losses resulting from recent protesting and rioting.
 The CAT period assigned by PCS covers the period May 26 to June 5.

 Following the death of George Floyd on May 25 while in the custody of Minneapolis police, organized protests and largely unplanned riots continued across the U.S. into the weekend.
-Agents should specifically note the number on loss notices if a particular claim is the result of the riots during the stated dates.
-The carrier can then assign the CAT number to claims for data gathering purposes.
+Agents should specifically note on the loss notices if a particular claim is the result of the riots during the stated dates so the carrier can assign the CAT number for data gathering purposes.

 Standard insurance policies usually cover damage that results from rioting, looting, vandalism and civil commotion, including damage caused by rioters, as well as damage caused by the reactions of police and civil authorities.